 Suicide Prevention Resources

 Access to mental health services is a critical component of a comprehensive approach to preventing suicide.
 Loudoun County has many resources available.
-They include:

 Important Phone Numbers

 There also are resources available 24 hours, 7 days a week for youth experiencing depression, suicidal thoughts or other behavioral crises.
 Through Loudoun County Mental Health, Substance Abuse and Developmental Services, help is available at 703-777-0320 for anyone experiencing an immediate and severe emotional crisis.
 Other free, confidential 24/7 resources include:

 - PRS CrisisLink: 703-527-4077 or text “Connect” to 85511

 - National Suicide Prevention Lifeline: 800-273-TALK (800-273-8255)